-- Project and Performance Plans: The first stage of developing a performance management strategy is the completion of a Project & Performance Plan for each of North Carolina's 190+ unique SFRF projects.
-To achieve this goal, NCPRO crafted a Project & Performance Plan template to reflect UST reporting guidance and North Carolina's project and performance objectives.
-In close collaboration with NCPRO's grants and reporting teams, administering agencies used this template to establish unique Project & Performance Plans for each project.
+Phase 1.
+Development of Project and Performance Plans: The first stage of developing a performance management strategy is the completion of a Project & Performance Plan for each of North Carolina's 190+ unique SFRF projects.
+To achieve this goal, NCPRO crafted a Project and Performance Plan template to reflect UST reporting guidance and North Carolina's legislative objectives.
+In close collaboration with NCPRO, agencies used this template to establish unique Project and Performance Plans for each project.
 These preliminary plans were designed to capture the following types of project information:

-- Project description
+- O Project description

-- Project partners
+- 0 Project partners

-- Estimated Timeline
+- o Estimated Timeline

-- Estimated budget
+- o Estimated budget

-- Participants
+- 0 Participants

-- Anticipated output/outcomes
+- O Anticipated output/outcomes

-- Performance measures
+- O Performance measures

-- Administering Agency resource needs
+- 0 Administering Agency resource needs

-- Additional sources of funding
+- 0 Additional sources of funding

-Project efforts related to equity, labor practices, evidence building, & community outreach
+- O Project efforts related to equity, labor practices, evidence building, & community outreach

-Project Plans are reviewed and updated annually throughout the life of each project through collaboration between NCPRO and relevant administering agencies.
-The performance metrics established in these Project Plans serve as the foundation for NCPRO's ongoing performance management efforts for each project.
-These metrics will be used annually to benchmark progress towards SFRF project goals.
+For non-revenue replacement projects, Project Plans are reviewed and updated annually throughout the life of each project through collaboration between NCPRO and relevant administering agencies.
+The performance metrics established in these Project Plans serve as the preliminary foundation for NCPRO's ongoing performance management efforts for each project.